marrrcin/LinqExtensions/README.md

 LinqExtensions
 ==============

-Some useful LINQ extensions like IComparer(T) and IEqualityComparer(T) lambda wrappers.
+Some useful LINQ extensions like IComparer(T) and IEqualityComparer(T) lambda wrappers, linq permutations, linq merge, linq flatten.

 ## Linq Shuffle
 You can use IEnumerable.Shuffle() to shuffle arrays etc. For example:<br/>